raspberrypilearning/getting-started-with-guis/worksheet.md

     The first argument tells the PushButton that the app is its boss.
 Then we use two keyword arguments - `command` tells the button which function to call when it is pressed, and `text` is the text which will be displayed on the button.

-1. Save the file and press F5 to run it.
+1. Press F5 to run your code.
 Type your name into the text box and then press the button.
 You should see your name displayed in large text at the top.

     ![Display my name](images/display-my-name.png)